Edsby for Early Years

 Any number of children, even at different schools, may be associated with parents’ own single logins, and other guardians and relatives can even be given similar accounts.
 Access to confidential student information is carefully managed by Edsby based on parent/student relationships from the district’s systems.
 If certain parents’ access to records must change at some point in time, Edsby instantly reflects those changes so teachers don’t have the liability of managing access to systems themselves.

 Edsby can facilitate parent and teacher conferences.
 Edsby can serve as the district’s master system for setting dates and times for parents to meet with their children’s teachers using whatever schedule the district has adopted.

 Workflow approvals are built into Edsby to secure parent permissions such as media release forms, field trip approvals, code of conduct, volunteer, fundraising organization and more.
 With Edsby, there’s never ambiguity when parents sign off.
 And forms are never lost in kids’ backpacks.

 When a district adopts Edsby, parents only need the single Edsby app and sign-on.
 Regardless of the number of children they have, the number of courses they’re taking or school activities they’re involved with.
-When all teachers in the district use Edsby, parents’ digital lives get much easier.
+When all teachers in a district use Edsby instead of individual apps they may have chosen themselves, parents’ digital lives get much easier.